apealive-cookbooks/gitzone/README.md

 NOTE: This cookbook is in DRAFT stage.
 Even the best practices are applied some conceptual failures may exist.

+NOTE: In the next version will be defined LWRPs to create gitzone_managed zones.
+There is no significant impact for the early users but for sure all of the recipies will be simplified (so consider any rewrite/rewind).

 Pull requests & suggestions are welcome.

 ## Supported Platforms